Sri Lanka to harness wasted rainwater for crops, power

-MEDAWACHCHIYA, Sri Lanka (Thomson Reuters Foundation) - Sri Lanka plans to store and use a billion cubic metres of rainwater per year, which would otherwise drain into the sea, in an ambitious effort to boost irrigation and power production.
+MEDAWACHCHIYA, Sri Lanka, July 23 (Thomson Reuters Foundation) - S ri Lanka plans to store and use a billion cubic metres of rainwater per year, which would otherwise drain into the sea, in an ambitious effort to boost irrigation and power production.

 The new water management system is being built in the country's dry zone, which covers its northern and eastern areas.